osmandapp/web/main/docs/user/map/tracks-on-map.md

 ![Route info](@site/static/img/map/qa_routes_andr.png)

 Using the *Quick Actions* map buttons, you can switch the visibility of different types of routes.
 The main settings for *Show or Hide routes* can be found in the Configure Map menu.
+Some routes have an [additional setting](#coloring-routes-by-type) for selecting types.
+When assigning an action to a button, either the default type or the type selected in the Configure map will be displayed.

 In the [Vector Maps article](../map/vector-maps.md#routes), you can find a description and the entire list of routes available for display.
 If you want quick access to this map configuration, use the *Custom Button* tool.

 - Go to [Add action](../widgets/quick-action.md#custom-buttons): *Menu → Configure screen → Custom buttons → Quick action → Add action → Configure map*.
 - Add one or more QA buttons to change the visibility of particular routes.

 ## Read more